PratimaGurav/hangman-coc/README.md

   - ### Known Bugs

-    - There are currently no known bugs
+    - There are currently no known bugs.

 ## Deployment